 VALLEJO, Calif.
-(KABC) -- The attorney for a Vallejo man who reported his girlfriend was kidnapped and held for ransom has disputed claims by police that the two faked the whole thing.
+(KABC) -- The attorney for a Vallejo woman reportedly kidnapped and held for ransom is finally speaking out.
+He says police are throwing his client under the bus.

-"The statement that Mr. Quinn provided was such an incredible story, we initially had a hard time believing it," Park said.
-"Upon further investigation, we were not able to substantiate any of the things that he was saying."
+"The statement that Mr. Quinn provided was such an incredible story, we initially had a hard time believing it, and upon further investigation, we were not able to substantiate any of the things that he was saying," Park said.

 Vallejo police called the 29-year-old's kidnapping an orchestrated event during a press conference Wednesday night.

 "I can tell you in the grand scheme of things, Mr. Quinn and Ms. Huskins have plundered valuable resources away from our community and taken the focus away from the true victims of our community while instilling fear in our community members," Park said.
 "So if anything, it is Mr. Quinn and Ms. Huskins that owes this community an apology."

 Authorities said charges can be filed against the couple for allegedly making the story up.
 The local district attorney will have the final say over what crime was actually committed and who committed that crime.